Creekside Wilderness Marred by Fire

 We base camped two nights at the confluence of Bear Wallow north and south—making out-and-back forays down the creek and up onto the southern crest.
 We may have used the same fire circle that sparked the Wallow Fire.

-After badly-burned Blue: the Source
+After Badly-Burned Blue: Visiting The Source

 Go to map below for more information on trailhead, daily routes, mileages, elevation changes, and photos.
-(Click on white box in upper right corner to expand map and show legend with NAVIGATION INSTRUCTIONS.)
+(Click on white box in upper-right corner to expand map and show legend with NAVIGATION INSTRUCTIONS.)

 show more

 On second day, Lower Schell Creek boasted only lightly burned stands of ponderosa and fir, but its upper end was trashed.
-We followed elk route around down log mess to the ridge.
-Just before the top, a big tom turkey crossed the trail.Rose Spring Trail was a moonscape of blackened trees but passable hiking northwest to a flat on the San Carlos Apache Reservation boundary.
+We followed elk route around downed log mess to ridge.
+Just before the top, a big tom turkey crossed the trailRose Spring Trail was a moonscape of blackened trees but offered passable hiking northwest to a flat on the San Carlos Apache Reservation boundary.
 We turned back and headed southeast on segment of trail cleared by someone with a chainsaw (not Forest Service since they do not use chainsaws in wilderness).
 We followed it more than a mile to a high point where cutter quit.
 No visible trail after that.

-The Schell Trail sign was burned on the ridge.
-At the bottom, near the junction with Bear Wallow, we found a recent campsite where someone left a cotton sleeping bag; a bear or other animal had torn it up.
+Schell Trail sign was burned on the ridge.
+At the bottom, near junction with Bear Wallow, we found a recent campsite where someone left a cotton sleeping bag; a bear or other animal had torn it up.
 David rolled it up under a tree and we stuffed its fluff back in.

 show less